Perfecto-Quantum/Quantum-Starter-Kit/README.md

 1. [Maven Plugin for IDEA](https://plugins.jetbrains.com/plugin/1166)

 2. [Cucumber Plugin (Community version only)](https://plugins.jetbrains.com/plugin/7212)
+    - If case after installing the above plugin you are still not able to navigate to the step definition code then install this plugin - (https://plugins.jetbrains.com/plugin/7213-cucumber-for-groovy)

 TestNG Plugin is built-in in the IntelliJ IDEA, from version 7 onwards.